 She said she decided to try something different, and that thing was Community of Hope, a place where struggling women and their children can get a fresh start.

-Mike Kirk, the project’s developer, says it’s all about “trying to get ‘em back, reestablished into normal society, get 'em back to working, get 'em back established to a nice home, and get 'em back on their feet.”
+Mike Kirk, the project’s developer, said it’s all about “trying to get ‘em back, reestablished into normal society, get 'em back to working, get 'em back established to a nice home, and get 'em back on their feet.”

 Since starting this project two years ago, Kirk told 2 News they have built five duplexes for 10 households.
 Now, they want to expand upon that.